 Adopt a conversational tone and talk at a normal rate, so your dictation is audible.
 Depending on the microphone type, hold the dictation device about 3″ from your mouth.
-It should be held in a vertical, straight position.
-This ensures the voice does not directly go into the microphone; Instead, it goes over the top of it.
-Also make sure that your hand does not cover up any part of the recorder.
+Additionally, it should be held in a vertical, straight position.
+Therefore, the voice does not directly go into the microphone; Instead, it goes over the top of it.
+Also, make sure that your hand does not cover up any part of the mic.
 Similarly, don’t move the device to attain greater clarity.

 Don’t just begin immediately as the dictation starts.
 Take a brief pause before starting or stopping the recording.
 This prevents your words from getting clipped.

 Provide Complete Details

 While talking about a patient, it is advised that you spell out their full name, address, medical record number, and any other critical information.

-Sometimes, two similar letters are heard alike, especially when the listener can’t pick up the accent of the speaker.
+Sometimes, two similar letters are heard alike.
+Especially when the listener can’t pick up the accent of the speaker.
 For instance, “S” and “F” are two letters that get mixed up.
 To make sure that the scribe can understand you, you can associate certain meanings to such letters.
-You may spell “S for Sacramento” or “F for Florida” to help your MT.
+You may spell “S for Sacramento” or “F for Florida” to help your scribe.
 Additionally, don’t stress too much on “twentieth” or it might be heard as “twenty-eight”.

 Select a Quiet Area

 Your dictation can become a major fail if you record in areas with distractions such as ringing telephones, people talking, vacuums, music, etc. Sometimes, even a mere air conditioning noise can degrade the audio.
-Select an area that is known for its quietness.
-The use of lower quality dictation microphones tend to pick up all kinds of noises.
+Select an area that’s quiet.
+The use of lower quality microphones tend to pick up all kinds of noises.
 Hence, if you dictate in a peaceful, quiet environment, it cannot only bolster results, but help you in managing patient confidentiality.